Best Cheap Health Insurance in Maryland (2025)

 Cheapest health insurance companies in Maryland

-UnitedHealthcare has the most affordable health insurance plans in Maryland, at $342 per month before discounts.
+UnitedHealthcare, Kaiser Permanente and Aetna have the most affordable health insurance plans in Maryland, with Silver plans starting at $362 per month before discounts.

 Find Cheap Health Insurance Quotes in Maryland